Run, Charlie, Run: 70 Touchdowns Later, High School Back Still Seeking Attention

 "He's not your prototypical style or look for a tailback or a running back," Ralph says.
 "He's a ball-carrier.
 That's what he does."

 These are not Reggie Bush's high school highlights reimagined.
-Charlies does not have the dazzling speed coveted by programs around the country.
+Charlie does not have the dazzling speed coveted by programs around the country.
 This is something different—something that feels as though it's from a different era.
 It is straightforward, deliberate and wildly successful.

 Charlie doesn't see it that way, nor was it the blueprint he followed growing up.
 "I really idolized Adrian Peterson," he says.
 "I like how hard it is to bring him down and how easily he breaks a lot of tackles.
 But yes, I have always enjoyed contact."